The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 More steelmakers are adopting Electric Arc Furnaces (EAFs), which rely heavily on scrap instead of iron ore.
 This technological shift represents one of the most significant developments in the industry, fundamentally changing how steel is produced globally.

 EAFs can utilize up to one hundred percent scrap metal as feedstock, creating a circular production system where old steel becomes new steel indefinitely.
-The environmental benefits are substantial: while traditional blast furnaces emit nearly two tons of carbon dioxide per ton of steel produced, EAFs emit approximately half a ton when using scrap metal, representing an emissions reduction of up to eighty percent.
+The environmental benefits are substantial: while traditional blast furnaces emit nearly two tons of carbon dioxide per ton of steel produced, EAFs emit approximately half a ton when using scrap metal, representing emissions reductions of up to eighty percent.

 Market Growth and Adoption